For Release:

 Virginia Continued Weeks Claimed

 A person who has already filed an initial claim and who has experienced a week of unemployment files a continued claim to claim benefits for that week of unemployment.
 On a weekly basis, continued claims reflect a good approximation of the current number of insured unemployed workers filing for UI benefits, and are a good indicator of labor market conditions.
-While continued claims are not a leading indicator, they provide confirming evidence of the direction of the economy.

 The color-coded map below shows the distribution of this week’s continued claims for Virginia’s counties and cities.